rust-lang/book/src/ch17-02-concurrency-with-async.md

 > Note: Because all of this async code runs in an async block in a `trpl::run`
 > call, everything within it can avoid blocking.
 However, the code _outside_ it
 > will block on the `run` function returning.
-That is the whole point of the
+That’s the whole point of the
 > `trpl::run` function: it lets you _choose_ where to block on some set of async
 > code, and thus where to transition between sync and async code.
 In most async
 > runtimes, `run` is actually named `block_on` for exactly this reason.